merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 **Using a non-default output mode**

-You can specify one or more long-format output modes using the `--kegg-output-modes` parameter.
+You can specify one or more long-format output modes using the `--output-modes` parameter.
 The mode names must exactly match to one of the available modes from the `--list-available-modes` output.

 {{ codestart }}
-anvi-estimate-metabolism -c %(contigs-db)s --kegg-output-modes kofam_hits
+anvi-estimate-metabolism -c %(contigs-db)s --output-modes kofam_hits
 {{ codestop }}

 **Using multiple output modes**

-If you want more than one output mode, you can provide multiple comma-separated mode names to the `--kegg-output-modes` parameter.
+If you want more than one output mode, you can provide multiple comma-separated mode names to the `--output-modes` parameter.
 There should be no spaces between the mode names.

 {{ codestart }}
-anvi-estimate-metabolism -c %(contigs-db)s --kegg-output-modes kofam_hits,modules
+anvi-estimate-metabolism -c %(contigs-db)s --output-modes kofam_hits,modules
 {{ codestop }}

 When multiple output modes are requested, a different output file is produced for each mode.
 All output files will have the same prefix, and the file suffixes specify the output mode.
 For example, modules mode output has the suffix `_modules.txt` while kofam hits mode has the suffix `_kofam_hits.txt`.